What is Osteopathy?

 You as a new client you have the opportunity to test osteopathic treatment.
 The first treatment may take around 60 minutes, the remaining two sessions will take about 30-45 minutes.
 In order to take part of this offer you have to take all three treatments within two months and payment is due at the first visit.

-Please give at least 24 hours of notice if you wish to cancel your appointment.
+You need to give me at least 24 hours of notice if you wish to cancel your appointment.
+You will always get a reminder 28 hours before you appointment.
 This helps me accommodate those who may be waiting.
 If you miss your appointment without cancellation or simply don’t show up you will be invoiced 100% of the treatment fee.

 Thank you for your understanding.